UPPS 01.04.11 - Guidelines for Use of Texas State Logos and System Statement Graphic

 Do not substitute other marketing symbols or athletic logos for the official university logo.

-The system statement declares Texas State’s affiliation with The Texas State University System.
-The system statement “MEMBER THE TEXAS STATE UNIVERSITY SYSTEM” must appear on the:
+The System statement graphic declares Texas State’s affiliation with TSUS.
+The System statement “MEMBER THE TEXAS STATE UNIVERSITY SYSTEM” must appear on the:

 front or cover of printed material;

 NOTE: The statement may appear on the back of a publication when the material’s cover or front page depicts an artist’s work, or if the publication is an invitation, a greeting card, or a postcard.

 front or back cover or inside front or inside back cover of multiple-page publications; and

 NOTE: Multiple-page publications prepared for an event attended by the university president, a member of The TSUS Board of Regents, or a state or national government official must include the System statement graphic.